cuhklinlab/TIVelo/docs/source/index.rst

-Welcome to MultiGATE's documentation!
+Welcome to tivelo's documentation!
 ===================================

-**MultiGATE** is a novel method that utilzes a two-level graph attention auto-encoder to integrate multi-modality and spatial information effectively.
+A Tool to be Published on Nature

 .. note::